How to use Raspberry Pi to monitor network? (Nagios)

 sysName Pi Zero

-Replace RASPBERRYTIPS by the community you want to use.
+Replace RASPBERRYTIPS with the community you want to use.

-Replace sysName by your host name or description.
+Replace sysName with your host name or description.

-There are many options available in snmpd.conf, but for this test we don’t need more than that.
-Save and exit (CTRL+O, CTRL+X)
+There are many options available in snmpd.conf, but for this test we don’t need more than that. - Save and exit the configuration file.

 sudo service snmpd restart